G3viz/g3viz/README.md

 # G3viz: interactively visualizing cancer genomic data

-G3viz is a R package for Interactively visualizing cancer genomic data in web browser, without HTML5/Javascript knowledge.
+G3viz is a _R_ package for interactively visualizing complex genomic data in a web browser, without knowing any HTML5/Javascript technologies.

 ## Introduction